oracle/coherence-operator/docs/quickstart.md

 sample-coherence-operator	1       	Thu May  9 13:59:22 2019	DEPLOYED	coherence-operator-0.9.8	0.9.8      	default
 ```

-You can also query the status with `helm status`:
+3. Verify the status of the operator using `helm status`:

 ```bash
 $ helm status sample-coherence-operator
 ```

-If the deployment was successful, the output should include output
-similar to the following (abbreviated):
+A successful deployment displays an output similar to the following output:

 ```bash
 LAST DEPLOYED: Thu Feb  7 14:11:17 2019